Back from Vacation: Production

 "Back from Vacation" was written by Justin Spitzer, a staff writer who joined The Office in its third season.
 The episode was his first script for the series.
 Spitzer found Jan's final scene with Michael – in which he expects she will yell at him for their circulated picture but instead informs him they are staying together – especially tricky to write.
-Spitzer was unsure how to craft the scene, and eventually requested advice from the other series' writers.
+Unsure of how to craft the scene, Spitzer eventually requested advice from the other series' writers.
 They decided that Jan would give a "psychobabble" response to Michael.
 Sitting on a panel of television writers at Northwestern University, Spitzer briefly described her reasoning, "Jan’s nuts.
 She has some bad psychiatrist giving her bad advice."
 He praised the benefits of a "good writers room," in which "scenes go to this place you never could have gone to alone."

 "Back from Vacation" was directed by Julian Farino, who later was responsible for directing "The Deposition", a fourth season episode that featured some of the ramifications of Michael's circulated picture.
 Recurring actors Creed Bratton, Ed Helms, Rashida Jones, Craig Robinson, and David Koechner appeared as guest stars in "Back from Vacation".
 This was the final episode to feature background character Louanne.

 The season three DVD contains a number of deleted scenes, such as Michael arriving from Jamaica at the airport, wearing warm-weather clothes, Dwight, Meredith, Angela and Kevin separately reacting to the news that Michael took Jan to Jamaica, and Jan maintaining the ruse that she was in Scottsdale while talking to a coworker at Corporate, who is viewing the photo on his computer.
 Additional scenes include Dwight complaining about Jim's pranks while Michael was on vacation, Roy helping Ryan with inventory, Andy challenging Dwight to a box-stacking race, and Meredith climbing on a shelf, which falls and traps her.